Retire by stateFigures verified May 31, 2026

 Hiking and camping across the state park system

 Oregon's state parks cover the coast, the high desert, and the Columbia River Gorge, with trails, campgrounds, and visitor centers.
-The variety means you can find flat river walks or steeper mountain trails depending on the day.
+The range lets you pick a flat river walk or a steeper mountain climb, depending on the day.

 Oregon taxes most retirement income

-Oregon has a personal income tax that applies to pensions, IRA and 401(k) withdrawals, and other retirement income, with a credit available to some retirees.
-There is no general sales tax, so the trade-off is higher income tax in exchange for nothing added at the register.
+Oregon's personal income tax reaches pensions, IRA and 401(k) withdrawals, and other retirement income, though some retirees qualify for a credit.
+There is no general sales tax.
+So you trade a higher income tax for nothing added at the register.

 Oregon Department of Revenue